 - 4. The ground block is a home for a group of negative (black) wires.
 You may even find an earth ground on the block (green).
 This may be an additional ground area for added accessories.
 Periodically check to ensure all wires are fastened securely.
 When adding accessories never add more than 4 connectors to any stud on a ground block. - 5.
 This bank provides a junction for wiring from the battery charger circuits and from the ACR unit.
 Periodically check wires for secure fastening. - 6.
 Battery switch (rear view).
 See earlier information for additional details.
 Note the red boots on the rear of the battery switch.
 Periodically check to ensure the boots cover the nuts securely and that the connections and nuts are tight.
-Disconnect the battery (ies) positive (+) wires before tightening the battery switch nuts. - 7.
-Overboard discharge breaker.
-Installed as part of optional equipment to protect the overboard discharge motor and wire circuitry.
-If the breaker pops push button on side of breaker to reset.
-Always figure out the cause of the overload before resetting the breaker. - 8.
-Electric head breaker.
-Installed as part of optional equipment to protect the Tecma electric head motor and wire circuitry.
-If the breaker pops push button on side of breaker to reset.
-Always figure out the cause of the overload before resetting the breaker.
+Disconnect the battery (ies) positive or + wires before tightening the battery switch nuts.